Dentist

 Work experience

-It's also a good idea to become a student member of the British Dental Association (BDA).
-You'll get access to its journal and student magazine as well as its dental library and e-books.
+As a student member of the British Dental Association (BDA), you get access to its journal and student magazine as well as its dental library and e-books.
 It also provides a support service and careers and interview advice.
 Find out more at BDA - Students.

 For free mentoring resources and experiences designed to support aspiring healthcare and legal professionals - including virtual work experience that is accepted by medical schools, see Medic Mentor.